Last updated February 25, 2020 by Philip Ruth

-A: Good question, and you’d answer it by clearly assessing your own needs.
+A: Good question!
+The only way to answer this is by clearly assessing your own needs.
 Are you buying a vehicle that loiters near the bottom current repair-incidence and customer-satisfaction surveys, and you’re thinking of keeping it for a decade?
 There’s some risk there, and so you may want an extended warranty to accompany you on that potentially bumpy reliability ride.

 But again, you’d want to make sure that the extra coverage you’re signing up for is relevant to your situation.
 If you’re purchasing a car that has commonly-known weak spots in its mechanicals, then you’ll want to ensure that the contract you’re purchasing will cover them if they fail.

 Editor's note and disclaimer: Car Talk is supported by our fans, readers and listeners.
 When you click on some of the links on our website, we may receive referral compensation.
 However, you should know that the recommendations we make are based on our independent editorial review and analyses.